-eggPlant Manager is a test management system that enables you to manage your eggPlant Functional suites, define tests, schedule test runs, and analyze results all in one central location: Your web browser. eggPlant Manager also provides you with the easiest way to run multiple tests or instances of a test simultaneously against different devices.
+The eggPlant Manager application is a test management system that lets you manage your eggPlant Functional suites, define tests, schedule test runs, and analyze results all in one central location: Your web browser.
+The eggPlant Manager application provides you with the easiest way to run multiple tests or instances of a test simultaneously against different devices.

 In addition to running eggPlant Functional scripts, you can use eggPlant Manager to run eggPlant Functional schedules, keyword-driven tests, Gherkin tests, and executable files using shell functionality.